djoven89/zentyal-aws/docs/en/zentyal-configuration.md

 ### SWAP Partition

 It is highly recommended to configure a SWAP partition on the server to increase server availability in case of RAM-related spikes.
-The actions we will take are documented [here].
+The actions we will take are documented [here](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-memory-swap-file/).

 1. Create an empty 4GB file, which will be the size of our SWAP partition: